 Missoula Children’s Theatre Residency

 Since 1981, the Arts Council of Moore County and Moore County Schools have presented the Performing Arts in Moore Schools (PAMS) Program, with the goal to give every Moore County student a positive experience with a professional performing artist.
-This partnership has brought such outstanding artists to all students in the Moore County Schools, such as hip-hop group The Beast, comedic storyteller Bill Lepp, NC Youth Tap Ensemble, The African American Dance Ensemble, and Hobey Ford Puppets, just to name a few.
+This partnership has brought such outstanding artists to all students in the Moore County Schools, such as hip-hop group The Beast, comedic storyteller Bill Lepp, NC Youth Tap Ensemble, African American Dance Ensemble, Jackie Torrence The Story Lady, Grammy-winning storyteller & musician David Holt, and Hobey Ford Puppets, just to name a few.
 Each program has been carefully selected for quality, grade appropriateness and curriculum basis.
 Artists interested in applying to be a part of our PAMS program should apply in the spring for the following school year.
-Learn more about PAMS or Download Application.
+Please contact our Youth Program Director for more information.

 For additional information on our youth programs, contact our Youth Program Director, Kate Curtin, at 910-692-ARTS (2787) or via Email.